Love all things cowboys

 However, despite their fame, the team was pulled shortly after from the Texas

-minor leagues due to financial loses.
+minor leagues due to financial losses.
 Now, the Cleburne Railroaders are back!

 baseball team recently made its debut, taking the same name, in honor of the